 where X_c^{2008} is a vector of banking system characteristics evaluated at the end of 2008.
-We use also in this case pre-break characteristics to limit endogeneity issues.
-The vector X_c^{2008} includes four banking system indicators: i) the capital to asset ratio; ii) the deposit to total funding ratio; iii) the average bank size; iv) local claims over foreign claims.
+The vector X_c^{2008} includes four banking system indicators: i) the capital-to-asset ratio; ii) the deposit-to-total funding ratio; iii) the average bank size; iv) the ratio of local claims to foreign claims.
+As in the previous specification, we use pre-break banking system characteristics in order to limit endogeneity issues.